-The number "twelve."
+The number "twelve".

 Twelve is the number used in Revelation to represent the people of God.
-The Old Testament Church was built on the foundation of the twelve tribes of Israel.
-The New Testament Church is built upon the foundation of the twelve apostles.
-In Revelation 4:4, John describes seeing the throne of God surrounded by twenty-four thrones, and seated upon them are twenty-four elders.
-The fact that there are twenty-four (2 x 12) elders signifies that God's people of the Old Covenant plus His New Covenant people are all represented in His presence in the form of these elders (representatives of believers under both the Old and New Testaments).
+The Old Testament church was built on the foundation of the twelve tribes of Israel.
+The New Testament church is built upon the foundation of the twelve apostles.
+In Revelation 4:4.
+John describes seeing the throne of God surrounded by twenty-four thrones, and seated upon them were twenty-four elders.
+The fact that there were twenty-four (2x12) elders signifies that God's people of the Old Covenant plus His New Covenant people are all represented in His presence in the form of these elders (representatives of believers under both the Old and New Testaments).
 The Heavenly Jerusalem, described in Revelation 21, is envisioned as being built almost exclusively on the number twelve, indicating that it is purposely designed to be the eternal dwelling place of God's people.
-The length of each of its walls is 12,000 stadia, and the height (or thickness) of the walls is 144 (12 x 12) cubits.
+The length of each of its walls is 12,000 stadia, and the height (or thickness) of the walls is 144 (12x12) cubits.
 The city has twelve gates with twelve angels as the gatekeepers, and the gates themselves are twelve pearls.
-The names of the twelve tribes of Israel are written on the twelve gates, and the walls of the city rest upon twelve foundations, on which are inscribed the names of the twelve apostles.
+The names of the twelve tribes of Israel are written on the twelve gates, and the walls of the city rest upon twelve foundations, on which are inscribed the names of twelve apostles.
 Revelation 22:2 tells us that the tree of life on the newly recreated earth will bear twelve kinds of fruit during each of the twelve months of the year.

-We see in the Revelation the beauty of the symbolic use of the number twelve as the numerical signification of God's people, showing that the Father's eternal plan is focused on calling a Bride for His Son and preparing a special place for them to dwell together eternally.
+We see in the Revelation the beauty of the symbolic use of the number twelve, showing that God's eternal plan is focused on calling a Bride for His Son and preparing a special place for them to dwell together eternally.